Do I pay inheritance tax on my home?

 This means that nephews, nieces, siblings and other relatives will not benefit from the new allowance if a home is passed on to them.

 The main residence nil-rate band applies to only one home.
-It must be included in your estate (ie it's something that you are passing on) and you need to have lived in it at some stage in your life.
+It must be included in your estate (i.e. counted within the assets you owned directly, not via a trust) and you need to have lived in it at some stage in your life.

-If you own more than one home, the executor of your estate can nominate which one can be used against the inheritance tax property allowance.
+If you own more than one home, the executor of your estate can nominate which one should be used against the inheritance tax property allowance.

 The good news is that you don't have to have lived in or owned the property for a minimum time – it can be any property you've lived in at some point.

 The home doesn't even have to be in the UK, but whether or not your heirs pay UK inheritance tax depends on your 'domicile' at the time of your death.
-Find out more in our guide to living overseas and inheritance.
+You can find out more in our guide to living overseas and inheritance.

-If you have a larger estate, the main residence nil-rate band, and therefore the amount you can pass on tax-free, reduces gradually.
+If you have a larger estate, the main residence nil-rate band, and therefore the amount you can pass on tax-free, reduces gradually, known as 'tapering'.

 For every £2 that your estate is over £2m, the new property allowance is reduced by £1.